Skip to content

 Please login or register

-Every day we apply deodorant to one of the most sensitive parts of our body – the underarms.
-But do you really know what’s inside your deodorant or antiperspirant?
-Why some ingredients can irritate your skin, and which ones work naturally and safely?
+Every day, we apply deodorant to one of the most sensitive parts of the body — the underarms.
+But do you really know what's inside your deodorant or antiperspirant?
+Some ingredients can irritate the skin, while others are gentler and more skin-friendly.
+Here are the main deodorant ingredients to avoid — and what to look for instead.

 Preservatives that extend shelf life.